14 Proven Moving Day Tips That You Really Need

 This is not exactly a tip for a big day, more for an evening before, but it’s still quite important.
 Stack the crates in the preferred order.
 Also, you might wish to share the assignments to your helpers, be that friends or family.
-Do this properly, and when the time comes, taking crates to the truck and stacking them accordingly will be easy when professional help arrives.
+Do this properly, and when the time comes, taking crates to the truck and stacking them accordingly will be easy when your professional mover arrives.

 Take a Day Off for Everything That Needs to be Done

 If you are relocating on a weekday when you’re usually at work, take the day off.
 You’ll need all the time and energy you have for this task.
-If you are unable to do so, have someone you trust help you by being there as your representative.
+If you are unable to DIY, have someone you trust help you by being there as your representative.

 Get a Pet Sitter or a Babysitter While You Pack

-If you have young children or pets, it would be a good idea to find someone to help you by looking after them on this day.
+If you’re moving with children or relocating with pets, it would be a good idea to find someone to help you by looking after them on this day.
 Not only can the whole process be a little overwhelming for them, but they will also be in the way of the movers.
 This is unsafe both for them and for your belongings.
 Keep in mind that when moving with dogs they can get really stressed.
 So you may want to share responsibilities for them.
 Plan to send kids and pets to your parents, or hire a sitter.
 On the other hand, that’s one significant advantage of moving alone, you can focus entirely on obtaining packing materials for moving, packing itself, and making a photo inventory.

 Make Sure You Wake Up Early and Have More Energy